Cortex Analyst semantic model specification¶

 :Sample values of this column, if any.
 Add any values that are likely to be referenced in the user questions.
 This field is optional.

-A measure describes numerical values, such as revenue, impressions, and salary.
+A fact describes numerical values, such as revenue, impressions, and salary.
+Facts used to be called measures in earlier releases of Cortex Analyst.
+Facts are backward compatible with measures.
 It has the following fields:

 Required